Thoroughbreed/H5_Intelli_Blazor/README.md

 Build a Blazor server (or webassembly) web application for the [Intelligent House](https://github.com/Thoroughbreed/H5_Embedded_Project)

 - Home page for alarm
-- Page for log with 3 tabs for 3 log-levels <!-- NH_TODO: Update when Jan merges log page into develop -->
+- Page for log with 4 log-levels
 - Page for climate with 3 tabs for 3 rooms